-I graduated from Kutztown University with a Bachelor’s degree in Social Work in 2015.
-I completed my graduate work at Kutztown University and obtained a Master’s of Social Work in 2016.
-I am a licensed social worker and am currently achieving my clinical license.
+Degrees/Licenses: I graduated from Kutztown University with a Bachelor’s degree in Social Work, and obtined a Master’s of Social Work from Kutztown University in 2016.
+I am a licensed Social Worker and am currently achieving my clinical license.

 I work with teenagers and young adults to help navigate the difficult areas of life that cause emotional distress.
 Some issues I work with include anxiety, depression, codependency, self-esteem, and negative body image.
 I believe in the power of self-awareness and self-compassion in promoting healing and ultimately, increased joy and life satisfaction.

-I graduated from St. John’s University with a Bachelor’s in Psychology in 2012.
-I currently a graduate students in the Clinical Counseling Program at Alvernia University, with an expected graduation date of May 2022.
-After graduation, I plan to pursue licensure as a Licensed Professional Counselor.
+Degrees/Licenses: I graduated from St. John’s University with a Bachelor’s in Psychology in 2012.
+I am currently a graduate student in the Clinical Counseling Program at Alvernia University with an expected graduation date of May 2022.
+After graduation, I plan to pursue a licensure as a Licensed Professional Counselor.